chainguard-dev/edu/content/chainguard/chainguard-images/images-directory/index.md

 Above the table is a search box you can use to find and filter the packages listed.
 To the left of this search box is a drop-down menu you can use to select which version of the Image you want to find the SBOM for.
 By default, this will show the `:latest` tag.

 Finally, to the right of the search box is a button labeled with the Image's name, the tag selected with the drop-down menu, followed by **spdx.json**.
 You can click this button to download the SBOM (in the SPDX format) to your machine.

+Note that Chainguard began generating SBOMs for its Images on November 15, 2023.
+For this reason, any versions of a given Image that were released before that date will not have any SBOM data to show.

 ### Vulnerabilities Tab